mahlas-network/mahlas-network.github.io/xtra/log.md

 # 20190506

 * Vision and mission draft has been published
 * First physical meeting happened (wasn't planned) and decision was made to repeat this weekly.
-Emre, Evrim, Cansu, Alper, Hazal, Serhat, Halil, aizhan, Babe
+Attendees : Emre, Evrim, Cansu, Alper, Hazal, Serhat, Halil, aizhan, Babe, Bager
 * Mahlas needs a presentation!
 It is very hard to talk about it.

 # 20190507